 Border check & Entry requirements

-Make sure you are familiar with the passport control & immigration procedures
+Make sure you’re familiar with the passport control and immigration procedures at Paris-Charles de Gaulle Airport.

 Schengen area countries